 For those providing support and services for Kinship Care

 The Kinship Care Advice Service for Scotland information service also provides support and assistance to local authorities.
 The project can:

 - provide training for local authorities and voluntary organisations on a wide range of kinship care issues

 - assist local authorities and others to identify, develop and share effective kinship care services

 - assist and support the development of new kinship care initiatives, e.g. work in prisons and drug projects

 - provide advice and assistance on complex cases.

-CAS’s work with local authorities and other stakeholders is carried out by four regional officers and a national co-ordinator.
+CAS’s work with local authorities and other stakeholders is carried out by four regional Kinship Care officers and a national co-ordinator.

 Social policy evidence

-CAS carefully monitors the issues raised by kinship carers using their local CAB and the kinship care helpline.
-An evidence report, Relative Value, based on the experiences of kinship carers using the Scottish CAB Service was published by CAS in October 2010.
+CAS carefully monitors the issues raised by Kinship Carers using their local CAB and the Kinship Care Advice Service for Scotland helpline.
+An evidence report, Relative Value, based on the experiences of Kinship Carers using the Scottish CAB Service was published by CAS in October 2010.